| Feedback | A function to lookup variables |

-Refer to database variables in an Access query
+Refer to user defined variables in an Access query

 It can be useful to save various database program variables in a table so that they can be referred to by queries, reports and user defined (VBA) functions.
 These variables could include the name of the organisation; the current financial year; the time at which a table was last updated; or the folder on your PC where certain files are to be found.

-In this example a table called KeyData is created to store these values.
+In this example a table called KeyData is created and used to store these values.

 Field Name Data type Description